sassoftware/restaf-demos/README.md

 ### http <a name="http"></a>
 This is an alternate to using stdio.
 This requires a .env file

+### Start the mcp server

+The mcp configuration is show below
 ```json
  "sasmcp": {
     "type": "http",